FlyingFathead/TelegramBot-OpenAI-API/README.md

 - Install the required packages either from the list above or with: `pip install -r requirements.txt`
 - Set up your Telegram bot token either as `TELEGRAM_BOT_TOKEN` environment variable or put it into a text file named `bot_token.txt` inside the main program directory
 - Set up your OpenAI API token either as `OPENAI_API_KEY` environment variable or put into a text file named `api_token.txt` inside the main program directory
+- If you wish to use the OpenWeatherMap API and the MapTiler API for i.e. localized weather data retrieval, set the `OPENWEATHERMAP_API_KEY` and the `MAPTILER_API_KEY` environment variables accordingly.
 - Adjust your configuration and settings in `config.ini` to your liking
 - Run with: `python main.py`